Table Of Contents

 Let’s start with the basics!
 Okay?

 A manufacturing inventory management system is a software-based solution.
-It tracks all production materials and created products for manufacturers.
+It tracks all production materials and creates products for manufacturers.

 This system works as a warehouse intelligence system.
 It monitors every aspect of inventory, including all